scikit-learn-contrib/MAPIE/doc/theoretical_description_metrics.rst

 Regression Coverage Score
 -------------------------

-The **Regression Coverage Score** calculates the fraction of true outcomes that fall within the provided prediction intervals.
+The **Regression Coverage Score (RCS)** calculates the fraction of true outcomes that fall within the provided prediction intervals.

 .. math::